- Week, month & year views

 title field and any other custom fields like

-lastDay are passed to the template.
+lastDay are passed to the function.
 For a fully custom event rendering use the

 If you add custom markup you will want to add styling too.
 Use the